thewatts/blog/source/2013-10-18-sinatra-gschool-week-6.html.markdown

 tags: retrospective, sinatra
 ---

-> I am a thing of beauty. - *Frank Sinatra*
+> "I am a thing of beauty." ― *Frank Sinatra*

-This past week, we officially jumped our of the terminal for running programs, and into the web.
-That's right, folks, we are officially, "Singing with [Sinatra](http://www.sinatrarb.com/)"... well... at least we're *striving* to sing!
+We've jumped out of the terminal for running programs, and into the web.
+You heard me right - we are officially, "Singing with [Sinatra](http://www.sinatrarb.com/)"... well... at least we're *striving* to sing!